im-tomu/foboot/README.md

 ### Usage

 You can write the bitstream to your SPI flash.

+#### Loading using `fomu-flash`

 If you're using `fomu-flash`, you would run the following:

 ```sh
 $ fomu-flash -w build/gateware/top-multiboot.bin